AVSLab/basilisk/src/simulation/dynamics/prescribedMotion/prescribedMotionStateEffector.rst

 ``thetaDot_Ref``, respectively.
 The unit test also ensures that the profiled translation is properly computed for a series of initial and reference positions and maximum accelerations.
 The final prescribed position magnitude ``r_FM_M_Final`` and velocity magnitude ``rPrime_FM_M_Final`` are compared with the reference values ``r_FM_M_Ref`` and ``rPrime_FM_M_Ref``, respectively.
-Additionally for each scenario, the conservation quantities of orbital angular momentum, rotational angular momentum, and orbital energy are checked to validate the module dynamics.
+Additionally for each scenario, the conservation quantities of orbital angular momentum, rotational angular momentum, and orbital energy are checked to verify the module dynamics.

 User Guide
 ----------